 Beth Holland, M.A., CCC-SLP

 , received a bachelor’s degree in hearing and speech sciences and a master’s degree in speech-language pathology from the University of Maryland at College Park.
 Her experience as a speech-language pathologist includes working with students with a variety of disabilities in diverse settings including mainstream classes, full-inclusion programs, and special class placements.
-She has previous experience as a professional development specialist and director of curriculum in the field of educational publishing.
-Beth is currently an editor with Super Duper® Publications.
+She has experience as a professional development specialist and director of curriculum in the field of educational publishing.
+Beth currently serves as an SLP in the School Distric of Greenville County.

 Thaashida Hutton, M.S., CCC-SLP

-, obtained a master's degree in speech and language pathology from Columbia University in 2006.
+, obtained a master's degree in speech-language pathology from Columbia University in 2006.
 She also has certification in the public schools as a Teacher of Students with Speech and Language Disabilities in the state of New York.
-She worked in a private special education school as a speech-language specialist for over two years.
+She worked in a private special education school as a speech-language specialist.
 During this time, she also worked in a private practice setting.
-Thaashida was formerly an editor in product development for Super Duper® Publications.
-Currently, she works as a speech-language pathologist in an infant-toddler program at the F.B.
+Currently, Thaashida works as a speech-language pathologist in an infant-toddler program at the F.B.
 Gwynn Center, Baltimore, MD.

 Clint Johnson, M.A., CCC-SLP

 , obtained a master’s degree in communication sciences and disorders from the University of Georgia in 1994.
-He is currently the editorial supervisor of product development at Super Duper® Publications.
-He has experience working in hospital, school, and university settings.
-Clint authored and co-authored many speech and language products for Super Duper® and was lead editor for the development and standardization of all assessments and programs produced by Super Duper® Publications.
-He also travels extensively to provide training and conduct seminars for schools and clinics using Super Duper® assessments and programs.
+He was the editorial supervisor of product development at Super Duper® Publications for fourteen years after working in hospitals, schools, and university settings.
+Clint authored and co-authored many speech and language products.
+He was lead editor in the development and standardization of all assessments and programs produced by Super Duper® Publications.
+Clint is currently an acting vice-president with Allied Health in sales and marketing.

 Susie S. Loraine, M.A., CCC-SLP

 , is a speech-language pathologist who specializes in working with children who have hearing loss and children with multiple disabilities.
 She earned her Master of Arts in Speech-Language Pathology from the University of Kansas in 2001.
-Her experience as a speech-language pathologist includes working in a multidisciplinary diagnostic clinic for children with a wide variety of developmental disabilities; providing home intervention for infants and toddlers, including parent training and education; and providing speech/language/auditory services in an educational setting.
-Susie is currently a speech-language pathologist working in Sarasota, FL.
+Her experiences as a speech-language pathologist include working in a multidisciplinary diagnostic clinic for children with a wide variety of developmental disabilities; providing home intervention for infants and toddlers as a mentor, including parent training and education; and providing speech/language/auditory services in an educational setting.
+Susie is currently a recuriter for EBS Healthcare in West Chester, PA.

 Audrey Prince, M.Ed.

 , obtained a master’s degree in special education from Clemson University in 2000.
 She authored and co-authored various Super Duper® products for children with disabilities.
-Audrey also participated in the research and development of assessments and other programs produced by Super Duper® Publications.
-She currently works as an educational consultant.
-Her talks and trainings emphasize teaching strategies for children with disabilities included in general education classrooms.
+Audrey participated in the research and development of assessment programs produced by Super Duper® Publications and has worked as an educational consultant.
+Her trainings emphasize teaching strategies for children with disabilities mainstreamed into general

 Megan-Lynette Richmond, M.S., CCC-SLP

-, received a master's degree in speech-language pathology at the University of the District of Columbia.
+, received a master's degree in speech-language pathology at the University of the District of Columbia, Washington, D.C.
 She specialized in research and working in pediatric medical settings and special education schools.
-She is currently a speech-language pathologist in private practice and continues to be a representative for Super Duper® Publications.
+She is currently in private practice.

 Rynette R. Kjesbo, M.S., CCC-SLP